 - Imperfect production controls

-The errors observed in laboratory due to inadequate controls for computerized system, non-compliant instruments to CFR part 11 condition, deficient laboratory control and poorly written standard operating procedures (SOP) or analytical test methods.
+The errors observed in the laboratory are due to inadequate controls for computerized systems, non-compliant instruments to CFR part 11 conditions, deficient laboratory control, and poorly written standard operating procedures (SOP) or analytical test methods.

-Root cause investigation of OOS results should be allotted by planned, detailed procedure for analytical test results, product deficiencies and failing of batch results.
-As per regulatory expectation extensive, separate and self-sufficient evaluation of the system for the investigation of OOS results, non-compliance, inconsistency, and complaints with comprehensive plan of action to correct the system.
+Root cause investigation of OOS results should be allotted by planned, detailed procedures for analytical test results, product deficiencies, and failing batch results.
+As per regulatory expectations extensive, separate, and self-sufficient evaluation of the system for the investigation of OOS results, non-compliance, inconsistency, and complaints with a comprehensive plan of action to correct the system.

 - Analytical data of OOS investigation isn’t incorporated entirely from existing data, only selected data is included.

-- Unsuccessful to adequately investigate an out-of-specification (OOS) microbial test result obtained during release testing.
+- Unsuccessful in adequately investigating an out-of-specification (OOS) microbial test result obtained during release testing.

-- Stability program is deficient, firm didn’t to follow a written testing program designed to assess the stability characteristics of drug products and to use results of stability testing to test the suitable storage conditions and expiration dates.
+- The stability program is deficient, the firm didn’t follow a written testing program designed to assess the stability characteristics of drug products and to use the results of stability testing to test the suitable storage conditions and expiration dates.

-- Failing to establish laboratory controls that include scientifically sound and appropriate specifications, standards, sampling plans, and test procedures designed to assure that components, drug product containers, closures, in-process materials, labelling, and drug products to follow proper standards of purity, identity, strength, and quality.
+- Failing to establish laboratory controls that include scientifically sound and appropriate specifications, standards, sampling plans, and test procedures designed to assure that components, drug product containers, closures, in-process materials, labeling, and drug products follow proper standards of purity, identity, strength, and quality.

 - Failure to adequately investigate OOS results and implement appropriate corrective actions.

-- Failure of quality unit to make sure that drugs are appropriately tested and so the results are reported.
-Failing to regulate and obey written procedures for examining serious nonconformities or the failure of API batches to meets the specifications.
+- Failure of the quality unit to make sure that drugs are appropriately tested and so the results are reported.
+Failing to regulate and obey written procedures for examining serious nonconformities or the failure of API batches to meet the specifications.
 Failure to verify the suitability of analytical methods.

-- Firm didn’t thoroughly investigate any unexplained discrepancy or failure of a batch or any of its components to comply any of its specifications, whether or not the batch has already been distributed, Firm unsuccessful to establish an adequate quality unit and thus the responsibilities, and procedures applicable to the quality control (QC) unit weren’t in writing and fully followed.
+- The firm didn’t thoroughly investigate any unexplained discrepancy or failure of a batch or any of its components to comply with any of its specifications, whether or not the batch has already been distributed, Firm was unsuccessful to establish an adequate quality unit, and thus the responsibilities, and procedures applicable to the quality control (QC) unit weren’t in writing and fully followed.

-- Firm failed make sure that laboratory records included complete data derived from all tests necessary to make sure compliance with established specifications and standards.
+- The firm failed to make sure that laboratory records included complete data derived from all tests necessary to make sure compliance with established specifications and standards.

-- Firm’s QC failed to approve or reject all procedures or specifications impacting on the identity, strength, quality, and purity of the drug product.
+- The firm’s QC failed to approve or reject all procedures or specifications impacting the identity, strength, quality, and purity of the drug product.

-Main worry of USFDA in pharmaceutical industry is associated to the data integrity complications and infringement of 21 CFR, Part 211 and 212.
-Hence firm requires more stringent control on the instruments and its computerised systems to avoid any manipulation and infringement of data integrity.
+The main worry of USFDA in the pharmaceutical industry is associated with the data integrity complications and infringement of 21 CFR, Part 211 and 212.
+Hence firm requires more stringent control of the instruments and its computerized systems to avoid any manipulation and infringement of data integrity.

-All standard operating procedures (SOP’s) must be more specific, effectively drafted and adequate.
-Hence to avoid any regulatory observation’s it’s obligatory to follow the SOP’s with no cutting corners.
+All standard operating procedures (SOPs) must be more specific, effectively drafted, and adequate.
+Hence to avoid any regulatory observation it’s obligatory to follow the sops without no cutting corners.